PlayFab/thundernetes/docs/yourgameserver.md

 # How to run your game server on thundernetes?

-You can run your own game server on thundernetes, to verify that it is working as expected.
+You can use thundernetes to host your game servers.
 This guide will walk you through on using thundernetes i) locally using kind and ii) on Azure Kubernetes Service.

 ## Creating a local cluster with kind